 Chances are you’ve had your power go out at least once in your life.
 When a power outage occurs, deciding what to do can be difficult and a bit stressful.
-No need to panic!
+But there’s no need to panic!
 Just a few simple steps will ensure that your utility company is aware of the problem, so you can be on your way to having the power back on.

 It’s common to confuse the roles of your energy provider and your utility company, but there is a difference.
 Your energy provider handles your energy plan, billing and customer service issues.
 They are not directly involved in actual outage issues like downed wires or loss of power.
 Your utility company is in charge of distributing power to homes and businesses.
 So when there is a problem with a power outage, you should always call the utility company directly.
 Together, these two entities work together to power up your home.

-- Bad weather (damaged power lines from gusty winds, strong rainfall or lightning strikes)
+- Bad weather causes damaged power lines from gusty winds, strong rainfall or lightning strikes

-- Non-weather issues (car accidents, construction mishaps, faulty equipment, etc.)
+- Non-weather issues like car accidents, construction mishaps, faulty equipment, etc.

 The first thing to do if you lose power is to contact your utility company.
 Never assume they already know about the outage – it is through the phone calls of customers in the area that they can determine whether the problem is isolated to one area or expanding over a large territory.

 Next, be sure to follow a few common-sense rules for staying safe during a power outage.